mvSapphire/PowerPipe/README.md

-# PowerPipe: A .NET Library for Constructing Advanced Pipelines with Fluent Interface
+# PowerPipe: A .NET Library for Constructing Advanced Workflows with Fluent Interface

 <span align="center">